We’d be willing to bet that you haven’t yet fully grasped just how important it is to keep your Facebook campaigns optimized.

 Ad fatigue means that your target audience members have seen your Facebook ads for so many consecutive times that they’ve grown tired of them.

-The Risks Ad Fatigue
+The Risks of Ad Fatigue

 - People stop noticing your Facebook ads in their newsfeed – they’ve grown immune to them.